divio/divio-cloud-docs/reference/divio-cli.rst

 The ``skip_doctor_checks`` are particularly useful, and can be used to disable certain automated checks run by the Divio app and the ``divio doctor`` command (for example, if you are working offline, or with network restrictions).

-A common need is to disable a check that fails for some reason, in circumstances when you know that the failure is not relevant in the context of your environ,

 The checks that ``divio doctor`` runs are classes in `check_system.py
 <https://github.com/divio/divio-cli/blob/master/divio_cli/check_system.py>`_.
 If a check fails that you think can be